dbudke/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 ## Deciding on the release date
 Decide upon the exact date for the release day.
 How to find the release day:
-* it is always a Friday, except if the Friday is a holiday, then it's the day before (Thursday) and so on.
+* It is always the second Tuesday of the month.
+If this is a holiday, then confirm with Product.
-* take the last day of the month and find the Friday that is "closest" to that date.
-Closest means that you have to count the number of days from the last day of the month to the previous/next Friday.
 * Ask the optimize (slack: `@optimize-release-manager`), modeler (slack: `@modeling-release-manager`) and infrastructure (slack: `#infra`) teams if they want to participate in the release presentation.
 Share a google docs presentation with them in case they want to participate.